 Laparoscopic Simple Prostatectomy

 collects in a bulb attached to the end of the tube on the outside of your body.

-What Can Be Expected After a Simple Prostatectomy?
+What Happens After a Simple Prostatectomy?

 While recovering in the hospital, you will have: